Want to discover the best base building games on Steam? Well, you’ve come to the right place!

-Continue expanding and you’ll encounter new obstacles you had never even considered, such as local wildlife that isn’t too keen on you stripping away their homes.
+Continue expanding and you’ll discover new obstacles such as local wildlife that isn’t too keen on you stripping away their homes.

 Factorio’s progression system offers an assortment of upgrades to boost efficiency, harness alternative power sources, and program AI for your machines.

-RimWorld features a near-perfect blend of base-building, survival, and strategy game mechanics with plenty of room for customization.
+Base building fans will be happy to know that RimWorld features a near-perfect blend of building, survival, and strategic gameplay with plenty of room for customization.

 In it, you pick from several biomes before crash-landing with a team of colonists on a randomly generated alien planet.

-Your colonists have physical and emotional needs that must be met in order for your community to flourish, including providing enough housing and expanding your base when necessary.
+Since colonists have physical and emotional needs that must be met for communities to flourish, you’ll have to provide housing and expand when necessary.

 Its deeply-rewarding gameplay loop is further complemented by an AI-driven storyteller known for its hilariously morbid and ridiculous gameplay scenarios.